Skip to content

 Description

-The changes detailed in this article only apply to the UK.
-Under Irish legislation, VAT is already calculated at the full value when you apply a settlement discount.
+This article only applies to the UK.
+Under Irish legislation, VAT calculates at the full value when you apply a settlement discount.

-This article provides details of the new UK VAT rules and how to process settlement discounts in Sage Accounts from 1 April 2015.
-You can also find out more in the HMRC guide VAT - Prompt Payment Discounts.
-If you have any queries about specific VAT implications for your business, please refer to HMRC.
+Find out more in the HMRC guide VAT - Prompt Payment Discounts.
+If you have any queries about specific VAT implications for your business, refer to HMRC.

 Resolution

-Customer pays before or at point of invoice
+▼ Customer pays before or at the point of invoice

 Create an invoice for the discounted amount.

-For example, you've a customer to invoice for £100 net and £20 VAT, with a settlement discount of 20%.
+For example, you have a customer to invoice for £100 net and £20 VAT, with a settlement discount of 20%.
 Create an invoice for the discounted amount, £80 net and £16 VAT.

-NOTE: If you want to record how much discount you've given, use steps in the section Customer pays the invoice later.
+NOTE: If you want to record how much discount you've given, follow the steps in the Customer pays the invoice later section.

 There are two methods you can use to deal with settlement discounts taken: